Protect your spa

 O’Keeffe has been working as a spa consultant for about 20 years and says ther are important steps spa owners can take to mitigate risk when incorporating a fitness plan.
 Here are three of her top takeaways:

-Waivers are extremely important and should be filled out by guests as soon as they arrive for their stay, treatment, or fitness class.
+Health history intake forms are extremely important and should be filled out by guests as soon as they arrive for their stay, treatment, or fitness class.

 “Any projects that I work on I make sure they have a waiver whether it’s a water spa, health spa, day spa, or medical spa.
 We need to know the terrain we’re working on, what the person has done before or about any underlying health conditions,” says O’Keeffe.